PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 AST is _Warning developer when there is naming convention violation._ By traversing the AST, if you find a Variable Name, you can check whether that name matches with your convention.
 If not, you can generate an warning.

-In this assignment, however, we will check for a different task.
+In this assignment, however, we will implement AST analysis for two different tasks.
 ## Task 1 : Finding a recursive function.
 [Recursive functions](https://en.wikipedia.org/wiki/Recursion_(computer_science)) are often compact, easy to read, and easy to understand.
 But they often incur huge overhead due to